 However, if an athlete does not have time for pre and post-workout foam rolling sessions, then pre-workout foam rolling is the priority.
-No other warm-up technique can prepare a body for a heavy workload and improve performance like myofascial release.
+No other warm-up technique can prepare a body for a heavy workload and improve performance like a myofascial release.

 What Types of Movements Should Be Done on a Foam Roller?

 The convenience, versatility, and simplicity of a foam roller are astonishing.
 Almost any muscle group can be massaged and stretched.
 That includes the upper body and lower body muscles of the front and back.

-Foam rolling can yield pain relief to any part of the body, so should be used wherever relief is needed.
+Foam rolling can yield pain relief to any part of the body, so it should be used wherever relief is needed.
 In general, there are several problem spots common for all athletes that some can get some great results from working the areas with a foam roller.